 Kristen is deeply involved in both firm and civic life.
-Within Sidley, Kristen is Chicago co-chair of the firm’s Committee for the Evaluation and Compensation of Associates, serves on the firm’s Diversity & Inclusion Committee, and previously served as deputy head of the 100+ lawyer Litigation group in Chicago.
+Within Sidley, Kristen is a firmwide co-chair of the firm’s Committee for the Evaluation and Compensation of Associates, serves on the firm’s Diversity, Equity & Inclusion Committee, and previously served as deputy head of the 100+ lawyer Litigation group in Chicago.
 She serves on the board of the American Red Cross of Greater Chicago, and is the past board chair and current emeritus board member of Mujeres Latinas en Acción.
 Kristen also is a Leadership Greater Chicago Fellow, and a member of the Chief network of senior women executives.

 Recent representative engagements include:

 - Advising multiple corporations as they respond to shareholder demands and conduct special committee and board investigations.

 - Representing multiple clients in ongoing non-public SEC investigations.

 - Conducting investigations for special committees and boards of directors.